-EU development policy seeks to eradicate poverty in a context of sustainable development.
-It is a cornerstone of EU relations with the outside world – alongside foreign, security and trade policy (and international aspects of other policies like environment, agriculture and fisheries).
+EU development policy seeks to foster the sustainable development of developing countries, with the primary aim of eradicating poverty.
+It is a cornerstone of EU relations with the outside world and contributes to the objectives of EU external action – alongside foreign, security and trade policy (and international aspects of other policies like environment, agriculture and fisheries).

-Providing over 50% of all global development aid, the EU is the world's leading donor.
+Providing over 50% of all global development aid, the EU and its Member States are collectively the world's leading donor.

-The Millennium Development Goals (or MDGs) expired at the end of 2015.
-They have made an enormous contribution in raising public awareness, increasing political will and mobilising resources to end poverty.
-Find out more about how the EU has contributed to the MDGs in the MDG Brochure 2015.
+The Millennium Development Goals (or MDGs), which expired at the end of 2015, made an enormous contribution in raising public awareness, increasing political will and mobilising resources to end poverty.
+(Find out more about how the EU has contributed to the MDGs in the MDG Brochure 2015.)

 The EU also promotes Policy Coherence for Development, to maximise the development impact of other EU policies.

 The EU is strongly committed to making aid more effective.
 The European Commission is part of the Steering Committee of the Global Partnership for Effective Development Cooperation.